-While at work, we use a particular pattern in Django for getting a single object.
+While working on a project, we use a particular pattern in Django for getting a single object.
 We first filter the queryset by the id or slug and then check if the queryset exists.
 If so, then we return the object otherwise we return none.

 According to James Bennet, Django release manager and author of django-registration, this isn’t necessary,